How do I register a Community Interest Company CIC?

 CIC company formation approval and tax

-We will be pleased to form your CIC for our inclusive fee of £144.00 including VAT and filing fees.
+We will be pleased to form your CIC for our inclusive fee of £144.00 including VAT and filing registration fees.

 We need you to complete and sign:

-The Companies House application is a postal process.
+The Companies House application is either:

 We will provide you with a package, normally online.